Round two… FIGHT!

 (As I pointed out in the previous tip, also pay attention to the mark allocation because that’ll instruct you on how detailed your response should be.)

 At the WSET Diploma level, you’re required to flex your logic and reasoning skills far more than in any other WSET exam to this point (level 1, 2, or 3).
 The extensive curriculum covered provides the essential knowledge you need: the bricks.
-But each question you’ll be asked in the exam will require you to “build a house” and it’ll be up to you to figure out how to arrange those bricks, using the mortar of logic and reason to achieve a completed, substantiated answer.
+But each question you’ll be asked in the exam will require you to “build a house,” and it’ll be up to you to figure out how to arrange those bricks, using the mortar of logic and reason to achieve a completed, substantiated answer.

 This is how the WSET Diploma D2 exam works: “Evaluate this scenario related to the business of wine and use reason and logic to justify your analysis.”